Los Angeles Divorce Mediation Attorney

 What Happens During Mediation?

-So, you’ve decided to go ahead and try to resolve your disputes using mediation.
+So, you’ve decided to go ahead and try to resolve your disputes using mediation services.
 What should you expect from the process?
 What will you be expected to do?
 What will the process of mediation look like?
 Here is a brief overview of what you can expect from the mediation process in your Los Angeles divorce.

 Choosing a Mediator: You and your spouse have agreed to give mediation a try.
-This is a great first step toward achieving mutually-agreeable resolutions to the issues in your divorce.
+This is a great first step toward achieving mutually-agreeable resolutions to the issues in the divorce process.
 The next step is to choose a qualified mediator to guide you through the process.
 The Los Angeles divorce mediation attorneys at Fernandez & Karney have excellent relationships with some of the best mediators in Los Angeles and can help you choose the one that is best for you.

 Preparing for Mediation: Once you have chosen a mediator and set a date for the dispute resolution process you should begin to prepare.
 This should involve outlining the issues that are being discussed and gathering evidence to support the outcome you would prefer.